 value into their Network Configuration definition.
 This is why this

-Since nearly all devices made in the past decade support it, it
+all devices made in the past decade support it, it should be your

 Some routers will ask you whether you want to support AC, N, G

 and/or B wireless devices.
-Ideally, you have only AC and N devices.
+Ideally, you have only AC devices.
+Remember,

 Remaining Router Security Settings

-allow or disallow wireless devices with specific MAC addresses.
-This
+wireless devices with specific MAC addresses.
+This feature ensures

 To set this up, you need to know the MAC address of every laptop or